jo-m/goconv2/README.md

-# Goconv2 - Two-dimensional convolutions
+# Goconv2 - Two-dimensional convolutions in Go

 This implements various 2d convolutions in Go, useful for signal processing and computer vision.